 - the meetings of the Plenary during the first two weeks will be held according to the work programme attached to this statement.
-The first Plenary will be held on 9 March 1989 at 10.30 a.m.
-The first session will end on 23 March 1989, - subsequent work programmes will be adopted by the Plenary, - in conformity with the rules of procedure, the Government of Austria will designate an Executive Secretary, the designation being subject to approval by the participating States, - the Chair at the first Plenary meeting will be taken by the representative of the host country and thereafter in daily rotation, in French alphabetical order, starting with the representative of Greece.
+The first Plenary will be held on 9 March 1989 at 10:30 a.m.
+The first session will end on 23 March 1989. - subsequent work programmes will be adopted by the Plenary, - in conformity with the rules of procedure, the Government of Austria will designate an Executive Secretary, the designation being subject to approval by the participating States, - the Chair at the first Plenary meeting will be taken by the representative of the host country and thereafter in daily rotation, in French alphabetical order, starting with the representative of ... (drawn by lot at the Vienna Meeting).